jvpoulos/thesis/README.md

 **[Dissertation](https://github.com/jvpoulos/essays/raw/master/thesis.pdf)** by [Jason Poulos](https://github.com/jvpoulos) accepted by the UC Berkeley Graduate Division on May 16, 2019.

-The LaTeX files in this repo modify the **ucbthesis** package, which consists of the file ucbthesis.cls.
+The LaTeX files in this repo modify the **ucbthesis** package, which consists of the file *ucbthesis.cls*.

 The unmodified versions are available here: